 Getting to your BusyBus at the Transport Interchange from central Manchester is really easy and quick, avoiding traffic delays so we can enjoy more touring fun!

 Simply hop on the Manchester Airport Rail Shuttle Service (operates every few minutes, 24/7 and takes 30-minutes) from Piccadilly or Oxford Road railway stations.

 Day-Return tickets cost just £5 and are available at the station.

 We will take you to places in the Lake District you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.

 This Lake District sightseeing tour has been carefully routed and planned with your driver tailoring the day to suit the weather, atmosphere and ambience of the general group on board.
 This makes every tour unique, special and memorable and allows you to partake in as much (or little) as you feel comfortable with.
 You will never be put under any commitment or pressure to do anything that you don’t wish to.

-After we have waved farewell to the spectacular City of Manchester, we will hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
-On a clear day you will see the famous British “backbone” called The Pennines.
+After we have waved farewell to the spectacular City of Liverpool, we will hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
+On a clear day you’ll see the famous British “backbone” called The Pennines.

 A superb example of a Neolithic stone circle set in the breath-taking scenery of the Lake District with a view of a number of the surrounding mountains and hills.
 Stand in the centre of the circle and feel the mystical energy flow from the ground up through your body.